 Table 8 also shows that better performing firms are more likely to promote internally, consistent with Datta and Guthrie (1994) and Parrino (1997).
 Internal promotions are associated with higher industry-adjusted stock returns, market-to-book ratios, ROA, and sales growth than hiring external insiders or outsiders (Panel A).
 Firms with industry-adjusted stock returns (ROA) in the top quintile promote internally in 82% (76%) of cases, while firms in the bottom quintile do so in only 55% (60%) of cases (Panel B).
-This is consistent with (some) badly performing firms reassessing the quality of their internal talent.
 However, even among firms with bottom quintile performance, the majority of CEO hires are internal promotions, and fewer than 30% are outsiders.